ava-labs/avalanche-docs/docs/apis/avalanchego/apis/auth.md

 tokens.

 :::info
-If you run your node with `--api-auth-required` then some tools like MetaMask may not be able to make API calls to your node because they don’t have an auth token.
+If you run your node with `--api-auth-required` then some tools like Core or MetaMask may not be able to make API calls to your node because they don’t have an auth token.

 This API set is for a specific node, it is unavailable on the [public